l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Experiments

 \subsection{Ablation Study}

 Our proposed FNet's performance relies on the network design and two-stage training procedure.
-Especially, our proposed LZSC block effectively estimates the $\ell_0$-regularized common and sparse features from the source images, which are then combined to get the final fused image.
+Especially, our proposed LZSC block effectively estimates the $\ell_0$-regularized common and unique sparse features from the source images, which are then combined to get the final fused image.
 Moreover, we design an inverse fusion network named IFNet, which is utilized in the training stage I of FNet.
 In the training stage II, we constrain the fused image to be similar to the source images using a three-component loss function.
-In this section, we conduct the following ablation experiments to validate the effectiveness of our proposed method.
-The visual comparison results of ablation experiments of the VIS-IR image fusion task on the RoadScene dataset are presented in Fig. \ref{fig11}.
+In this section, we conduct ablation experiments (AE) to validate the effectiveness of our proposed method.
+Specifically, we study the effectiveness and design choices of our LZSC block and IFNet.
+We also study the effectiveness of the loss function.
+Table \ref{tab:ablation} presents the quantitative comparison of the ablation experiments on eight datasets.
+Additionally, we show visual results of five ablation experiments for the VIS-IR image fusion task on the RoadScene dataset in Fig. \ref{fig11}.

 \textbf{Effectiveness of LZSC block:} Our novel LZSC block is designed to estimate the $\ell_0$-regularized sparse features from an input image.
 To validate the effectiveness of the LZSC block in FNet and IFNet, we replace it with the LCSC block \cite{lcsc}.
-The implementation details of the LCSC block is given in the supplementary material.
-As depicted in Fig. \ref{fig11}-(c), the model w/ the LCSC block produces a fused image with less texture details.
+The implementation details of the LCSC block is given in Section III-A of the supplementary material.
+We denote this ablation experiment as \textbf{AE1}, and tabulate the fusion performance in Table \ref{tab:ablation}.
+The visual comparison in Fig. \ref{fig11}-(c) shows that the model with LCSC block produces a fused image with less sharpness.

+\textbf{Effects of changing regularization technique in LZSC block:} To validate the effectiveness of $\ell_0$-regularization in the LZSC block against the $\ell_1$-regularization, we conduct ablation experiment \textbf{AE2}.
+Here, we replace the sigmoidal thresholding function of the LZSC block in both FNet and IFNet, with the soft thresholding function $S_{\theta}(\cdot)$.
+As the results show, using $S_{\theta}(\cdot)$ degrades the results in most cases.

+\textbf{Effectiveness of separate convolution layers for different iteration steps in LZSC block: } We use separate convolution layers for different iteration steps in LZSC block.
+This design is motivated by the work \cite{maximal}, which suggests that having different learnable layers at each iteration helps to improve the restrictive isometry property (RIP) constants of the learned convolutional dictionaries.
+A dictionary with a smaller value of RIP constant leads to sparse recovery problems that are inherently easier to solve.
+To validate this design choice, we conduct experiment \textbf{AE3}, where we use shared convolutional layers across iterations.
+As the result from Table \ref{tab:ablation} show, sharing parameters of convolutional layers across iterations degrade the performance.